MSR Codes with Linear Field Size and Smallest Sub-packetization for Any Number of Helper Nodes: Preliminaries

-\begin{remark} We would like to point out that negative signs in \eqref{eq:kerA} before off-block-diagonal entries are not necessary.
-In other words, removing these negative signs does not affect any property of the array code defined in Section~\ref{sect:consA}.
-In contrast, all negative signs in \eqref{eq:kerB} before off-block-diagonal entries are required.
-Just for consistency, we keep the negative signs in \eqref{eq:kerA}. \end{remark} For $a\in [n/(s+1)]$, a positive integer $t$ and a non-empty subset $\cB = \{b_1, b_2, \dots, b_{|\cB|}\} \subseteq[s+1]$, we define the following $\ell t\times \ell|\cB|$ matrix
+\begin{remark} \textbf{1)} The block entry of $\cK_{b}^{(t)}(x_{[s]})$ is nonzero if and only if it lies on the main block diagonal or the $b$th block row, and the last block matrix $\cK_{s}^{(t)}(x_{[s]})$ is block diagonal. \textbf{2)} In our construction of optimal-access MSR codes we only use the first $s$ kernel maps, while in the second construction of (non-optimal-access) MSR codes we will employ all $s+1$ kernel maps. \textbf{3)} Negative signs in \eqref{eq:cK} before off-block-diagonal entries are optional for the construction of optimal-access MSR codes in Section~\ref{sect:code1}.
+In other words, removing these negative signs does not affect any property of the codes.
+However, all negative signs in \eqref{eq:cK} before off-block-diagonal entries are required in Section~\ref{sect:code2}.
+Just for consistency, we keep the negative signs in \eqref{eq:cK} for both constructions. \end{remark}